 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-2. The entirety of KCSiE 2023 Click or tap to enter a date.
-3. Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I am aware of who within my school leadership and I agree or I do not agree and require further support from DSL <insert and<="" dsl="" name="" of="" s="" td=""></insert> management are the DSL and Deputy(s) for safeguarding are DDSL/s> 5.
-If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL 6.
-I know that further guidance, together with copies of the policies mentioned above, are available on the school's / Governor Hub website and the HGfL website.
-I agree or I require more support from the Chair of Governors
+The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Dated: 2.
+The entirety of KCSiE 2023 Dated: 3.
+I agree or leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I do not agree and require further support from DSL 4.
+I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Names of the DSL and Deputy DSLs: 5.
+If I need support or am worried about the wellbeing and safety I agree or of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I do not agree and require further support from DSL 6.
+I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the Available from the School Office and school website HGfL website.
+Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)